Caiyeon/flexible-jekyll/_posts/2018-03-08-reference-vs-value.markdown

 When `x` and `y` are both assigned a value of 1000, they are referring to different locations in memory.
 This makes sense, as most variables behave this way.
 What doesn't make sense is why `x is y` holds true when they are set to a value of 1.

-As it turns out, the Python interpreter actually initializes integers -5 through 256 as singletons.
-This depends on the implementation of the interpreter, but seems to hold true for the most part.
+As it turns out, Python actually initializes integers -5 through 256 as singletons.
 This is done for performance reasons.
-The speedup occurs, for example, when you perform `for i in range(10)`.
-Each item is a singleton, which makes the lookup faster.
+The speedup occurs, for example, when you perform `for i in range(100)` and start using `i` in the loop.

+Although Python is frequently referred to as a rather slow language, there are more optimizations than meets the eye.
 Can you think of why the following happens?
-Although Python is frequently referred to as a rather slow language, there are more optimizations than meets the eye.

 {% highlight python %}
 >>> x = 'abc'